Time to read: 4 mins

 What does insurance not cover?

 Generally pet insurance does not cover existing medical conditions so policies taken out after the onset of illness won’t be valid.
-However, with our Champ cover we may be able to cover your dog’s pre-existing medical conditions.

 Therefore, you might want to get insurance for your dog as soon as possible when they are young and healthy, especially if you have a breed that is more likely to suffer problems and diseases.